-Tead cher I & Ti Managed er 1 I A Admir nistrato or Ma naged & & Tie Tier 3 Admini Man strative aged TEVELS Teacher Managed and/or Consequences Redo Assignment Confiscation Administrative Detention Saturday School (1-5 days) If applicable In-School Suspension (1-5) In-School Suspension (6-10) Check-in/Check-out Behavior Intervention Group Out of School Suspension (1-5) Out of School Suspension (6-10) Restitution Report to Law Enforcement FBA and BIP Long-Term Suspension (more than 10 days) Expulsion beyond the current school semester or year
+TEVELS

+Teacher Managed and/or Consequences

+Redo Assignment her N & Tie

+Confiscation Managed er 1

+Administrative Detention

+Saturday School (1-5 days) If applicable l·

+chool Suspension (1-5) Admir

+In-School Suspension (6-10) histrato

+Check-in/Check-out or Ma

+Behavior Intervention Group naged &

+of School Suspension (1-5) & Tie

+of School Suspension (6-10) r 2

+Restitution

+Report to Law Enforcement

+FBA and BIP Tier 3

+Long-Term Suspension (more than 10 days)

+Expulsion beyond the current school semester or year strative aged

 • Disciplinary Infraction: COMPUTER/INTERENT MISUSE - Use of a school computer for anything other than instructional purposes or unauthorized use of a computer or computer network with the intention of deleting, obstructing, interrupting, altering, damaging, or in any way causing the malfunction of the computer, network, program(s) or data.
-REFER TO THE ACCEPTABLE USE POLICY ON PAGES 78-79 OF STUDENT HANDBOOK.
+REFER TO THE ACCEPTABLE USE POLICY ON PAGES 88-89 OF STUDENT HANDBOOK.